Right on cue, legend of Sheila's Brush doesn't disappoint

 Thursday, March 17, 2016, 12:01 PM

 In weather legend, Newfoundland recognizes a winter storm that falls near St. Patrick's Day as Sheila's Brush.
-And in 2015, the legend grows as Newfoundland is looking at 15-30cm by the time St. Patrick's Day is over.
+That legend grows as Newfoundland is looking at 15-25 cm of snow by the time St. Paddy's Day is over this year.

 "Sheila is related to Patrick in some way," says Environment Canada's David Phillips.
 "Now mystery has it, it's his wife or sister or mother or mistress or housekeeper."

-The idea is that the storm is one of winter's last, and that Sheila is brushing the season away.
+The idea is that the storm is one of winter's last, and that Sheila is brushing the season (and snow) away.

 This has been proven time and time again.

 THE HISTORY THAT PROVES IT

 On St. Patrick's Day in 2008, the second of two powerful back-to-back storms roared across the province.
 Schools and businesses were shut down.
 In St. John's, even public transit was pulled off the road.
 Roads were completely blocked by snow.
 Gander saw 120 centimetres of snow - about a quarter of its average annual snowfall in about a week.

 There is one tricky part to this legend though.